dotnet/runtime/docs/workflow/testing/using-corerun.md

 On non-Windows platforms, setting environment variables is different but the logic is identical.
 For example, on macOS use `/usr/local/share` for `%ProgramFiles%`.

-The `<CoreCLR>` represents the base of your dotnet/runtime repository.
+The `<repo_root>` represents the base of your dotnet/runtime repository.
 The first line puts the build output directory (your OS, architecture, and buildType may be different) and thus the `corerun` binary on your path.
 The second line tells `corerun` where to find class library assemblies.
 In this case we tell it to find them where the installation of `dotnet` placed its copy.
 The version number in the path may be different depending on what